connected-web/prnow/README.md

 prnow "Update the README"
 ```

-To reset to main and pull any changes from the remote:
+To reset to default branch and pull any changes from the remote:
 ```
 prnow reset
 ```